 Figure 4.5.d: Integral upper story awnings shade windows without reducing visibility.

-- 4.5.8.
-Window and door signage, and interior displays should be carefully considered along public frontages such that windows meant for public viewing are not significantly diminished by these elements, which can create a haphazard sense of the frontage.
-See Figure 4.5.e. - 4.5.9 Garage doors are encouraged to incorporate transparency elements such as clear or frosted glass windows.
+carefully considered along public frontages such that windows meant for public viewing are not significantly diminished by these elements, which can create a haphazard sense of the frontage.
+See Figure 4.5.e.